tim-gromeyer/MarkdownEdit/README.md

 ## Credits

-- The conversion from Markdown to HTML is done with the help of the [md4c](https://github.com/mity/md4c) - library by *Martin Mit�*.
+- The conversion from Markdown to HTML is done with the help of the [md4c](https://github.com/mity/md4c) - library by *Martin Mitáš*.
 - The [widget](https://github.com/pbek/qmarkdowntextedit) used for writing was created by *Patrizio Bekerle*.
 - Spell checking is done with the [QtSpell](https://github.com/software-made-easy/QtSpell) library based on the [QtSpell](https://github.com/manisandro/qtspell) library by *Sandro Mani*.